Q: Why do we need an indoor ice complex in Brandon?

-A: The current plan is to build the rink south of Aspen Park, on property the City of Brandon is negotiating to purchase.
+A: The current plan is to build the rink south of Aspen Park, on property the City of Brandon has purchased.

 Q: Who will own the indoor ice rink once it is built?

-A: The Brandon Valley Ice and Inline Hockey Association (aka BVHA), a 501©3 non-profit corporation, will retain ownership and management of the indoor rink.
-The City of Brandon will retain ownership of the land, if it is located in Aspen Park.
+A: The Brandon Valley Ice and Inline Hockey Association (aka BVHA), will retain ownership and management of the indoor rink.
+The City of Brandon will retain ownership of the land.

 Q: Will this facility require public subsidies to operate?

 A: No. Our projections and operating budget indicate by building the new facility without a mortgage, the ice rink will be self-sufficient based upon current demand for indoor ice.
 Additional revenue is expected to be generated by hosting a variety of public & private events during off-seasons.
 These events could include: farmers markets, craft fairs, sportsman’s shows, home shows, farms shows, and other community events.

 Q: Will this facility be limited to just ice hockey?

 A: No. We predict other ice sports will find a home in our community once the facility is built.
 Other ice sports could include: figure skating, curling, sledge hockey (for disabled & abled-bodied individuals) and broom ball.

 Q: What are the current ice hockey participation numbers?

 A: There were over 120 boys and girls aged 3-18 for the 2017-2018 season.
 We predict this will grow to 200+ in the 3-5 years after completion of the indoor rink.